Advertisement

 Read more…

-Marazion beach is at the eastern end of the long stretch of sand and pebbles that stretch from Penzance to St Michael’s Mount.
-Marazion beach itself is approx. 1 mile long and has lifeguards in the summer months.
+Marazion Beach is at the eastern end of the long stretch of sand and pebbles that stretches from Penzance to St Michael’s Mount.
+Marazion Beach itself is approximately one mile long and has lifeguards in the summer months.
 The beach is also the access point to St Michaels’s Mount and is well worth a walk across the causeway at low

 Read more…